solaranamnesis/ottohahn/README.md

-# DIE METEORITE (CHONDRITE) IHRE ORGANISMEN by Dr. Otto Hahn (1880)
+# Book and Background
-DIE METEORITE (CHONDRITE) IHRE ORGANISMEN by Dr. Otto Hahn (1880) "The chondrite meteorites and their organisms"
+DIE METEORITE (CHONDRITE) UND IHRE ORGANISMEN (1880) by Dr. Otto Hahn (1828–1904) "THE CHONDRITE METEORITES AND THEIR ORGANISMS"

 My attempt at translation from the original German to English (with the help of Google Translator)